Stanford’s Brink notches first triple-double with 10 blocks

 STANFORD, Calif.
+(AP) — Cameron Brink ran back down the floor brushing her hands together to signal at the scorer’s table that she had definitely touched the ball on Chance Gray’s jumper.

+It took a little while, then that 10th block got added the Stanford star’s incredible stat line and gave her the first triple-double of her career — yet Brink didn’t know about her milestone until she asked after the final buzzer sounded whether it had counted.

-(AP)Cameron Brink had a remarkable first career triple-double with 16 points, 11 rebounds and a career-high 10 blocked shots to lead No. 3 Stanford to a 62-54 win over Oregon on Sunday for its 21st straight Pac-12 home win.
+Brink notched a remarkable triple-double of 16 points, 11 rebounds and the career high in blocked shots to lead No. 3 Stanford over Oregon 62-54 on Sunday for its 21st straight Pac-12 home win.

+“I was aware, and then I really wanted that last one, I think I got it off the jumper, so I was going down the court being like, ‘I got a touch on it.’
+I think I just started out hot, they started driving in the paint and blocking shots started early.”

-The 6-foot-4 junior notched the first triple-double in Stanford’s storied program history featuring blocked shots.
+The 6-foot-4 junior delivered the first triple-double in Stanford’s storied program history featuring blocked shots.

+“I’m riding a high right now,” Brink said, “I’m really excited about it.
+I love blocking shots, it’s probably what I do best.”

-Brink swatted seven of those shots in the first half and got her last one when she altered a jumper by Chance Gray with 3:16 to go.
+Brink swatted seven of those shots in the first half and got her last one when she altered Gray’s jumper from the top of the key with 3:16 to go.
 It’s the first triple-double in NCAA Division-I major women’s basketball featuring double-digit blocks since Tamari Key did it for Tennessee in an overtime win against Texas on Nov.
 21, 2021.

 Stanford (21-2, 9-1 Pac-12) led 46-37 heading into the final 10 minutes then pulled away with a quick 7-2 spurt.